Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 After words Spike can nologer restrain his self and releases the information to the public

-Minia is traded to Max's team
+Airiona is traded to Max's team

-Airiona wonders why he is calls Minia My Nia

-(scene as a flashback){

-Max and Jax is about to go into space to mine Cyber.Beast

-Max/Jax sees minia from afar recgonizing her as a new Cybervator

-Max/Jax: she is a Xybrid like you/me

-He asks her what her name is

-Leona tells her come on Minia lets go or i'm leaving without you

-Minia runs away with out saying her name

-Jax/Max: oh well at least you got her name

-Max/Jax: Yea but I wanted to hear her voice

-They finish their prepartion and head into space

-At one point Max and Jax finds a struggling Minia in space and saves her from a Cyber.Beast.
-While fight the Cyber.Beast Jax looks back and tells her us hybrids has to stick together Max then carries her to safety.
-Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke.

-Max: I remember you from earlier you're My nia

-Minia: Minia

-Max: My nia

-Jax(smirks): Hey not fair I found her first

-}

 The cyvolters have revealed their selves and has been causing trouble with the new tech that Max created

-A crime is being commited Minia telports to arrest the crimmal to her surprise they arer using the weapons Max has be using
+A crime is being commited a Cybervator telports to arrest the crimmal to her surprise they arer using the weapons Max has be using

 She is ganged up on by these Cyvolters Speeding Bullet, Thunora, and Akia using tech Max created some are even Cybervators which include Airiona, Aarock, and Carla

-Minia has no energy left just before Airiona goes to kill her Max joins in to help
+The Cybervator has no energy left just before Airiona goes to kill her Max joins in to help

 Airiona stops her attack short